nwheels-io/NWheels/CONTRIBUTING.md

 ## Coding conventions

-These conventions apply to C# projects.
+The following conventions apply to C# projects.

 - Technology adapter modules may contain projects or objects, which are developed with a different set of programming languages and tools.
-They are beyond the scope of these guidelines.
+They are beyond the scope of these conventions.

 ### Development environment